Allegheny County, Pennsylvania Print

 Progress Report Download

-Pittsburgh and Allegheny County's age-friendly progress report focuses on three primary areas: improving access to transportation and housing options, combatting social isolation and loneliness through intergenerational connection, and empowering people of all ages and abilities through continued innovation.
-The community has expanded and upgraded its pedestrian infrastructure, advocated for a complete streets policy, and developed an online tool to help residents better navigate their transportation options.
-Greater Pittsburgh has also engaged in a series of workshops on neighborhood-level age-friendly community building, developing a replicable toolkit that can be used all across the region.
-In response to the challenges of COVID-19, age-friendly partners teamed up to use paratransit vehicles to move food and supplies, delivering more than 50,000 meals and 5,000 boxes of PPE.
+Pittsburgh and Allegheny County's age-friendly progress report focuses on three primary areas: improving access to transportation and housing options, combatting social isolation and loneliness through inter-generational connection, and empowering people of all ages and abilities through continued innovation.
+The community has greatly expanded and upgraded its pedestrian infrastructure, created a complete streets policy, while also developing an online tool to help residents better navigate their transportation options.
+Pittsburgh has also engaged in a series of workshops on neighborhood-level age-friendly community building, developing a replicable toolkit that can be used all across the city.